isabella232/website-27/docs/reference/all/source/includes/_commands_common.md

 deviceController.getFeatureCommon().sendFactoryReset();
 ```

-This command will request a factory reset from the prodcut. *The factory reset procedure implies an automatic reboot*, which will be done immediately after recieving this command.<br/>
+This command will request a factory reset from the prodcut. *The factory reset procedure implies an automatic reboot*, which will be done immediately after receiving this command.<br/>